Showing posts with label 1996. Show all posts

 • Hooper is great with a flamethrower.

 • Tobias is a good all-rounder who is neither rubbish nor excellent.
-Although if you find a plasma device, then he's your man.
+If you find a plasma device, he's your man.
 Powerful stuff that fwiw.

 • Tallis is a great soldier and skilled with a Needle Gun.

-The ship is split into three levels that you access using the elevator (lift!).
+The ship is split into three levels, which you access via the elevator (lift!).
 The current level is free of the Alien Queen, but she has Grubs and Droids roaming the corridors, so it isn't long before you bump into something.
-There aren't many different enemies to contend with, but they are plentiful in number...
+There aren't many different enemies to contend with, but they are plentiful...

 • Grubs are like a blob filled with explosive gas, so don't let it get too close!